You are here

 Our Research Repository - LU Zone UL is host to the electronic theses and dissertations accepted at Laurentian University.
 Consulting these documents can enable you to better understand thesis formating as well as provide specialised information within your subject area.
 Explore the collection by browsing by subject, by author search, or through advanced searching.

-Several databases offer access to international theses and dissertations.
-One of the primary being ProQuest Dissertations & Theses.
+Several databases offer access to international theses and dissertations, such as ProQuest Dissertations & Theses.